dymmond/edgy/docs/tenancy/contrib.md

 against a `TenantUser`.
 If that tenant user exists, then sets the global application tenant to the found one, else ignores it.

-Because we won't be implementing any `authentication` system in this example where Esmerald has a lot of examples that can be checked in the docs, we will be also passing an `email` in the header just to run some queries against.
+Because we won't be implementing any `authentication` system in this example where Ravyn has a lot of examples that can be checked in the docs, we will be also passing an `email` in the header just to run some queries against.